 Reputation can be damaged long-term if a customer chooses to publicly express disappointment.
 Sharing negative experiences can impact the chances that any client would return to the service provider.
 Recently, online vendors using Amazon have claimed that a flood of fake one-star reviews has cost them genuine business because people tended not to trust products with anything lower than 4.5 stars out of 5.
 This is both a poor data issue – the apparent inability to detect fake reviews – and one showing how reputational damage costs actual revenue.

 It’s not just external reputational risk, either.
-Poor data quality can cause internal issues to arise, as team members within an organisation could lose trust in their employer if there is scepticism over the accuracy and validity of the underlying data at hand.
+Poor data can lead to internal issues to arise, as team members within an organisation could lose trust in their employer if there is scepticism over the accuracy and validity of the underlying data at hand.
 Glassdoor, the employee review site, gives people an opportunity to report honestly on their experiences as a current or former employee.
 If employees’ experiences are bad, it doesn’t take long for people to report them in a public forum that could permanently damage their reputation.